Keynote Speech or Webinar

 - How to optimize personal systems for getting the most meaningful work done

 - 60-90 minute presentation delivered live and/or via webinar by a Certified Trainer.
-The presentation can easily be extended allowing more time for the activities and/or Q&A.
+The presentation can be extended, allowing more time for hands-on exercises and/or Q&A.

-- A copy of the Getting Things Done: The Art of Stress-Free Productivity book for each participant is recommended either before of after the speech.
+- A copy of the Getting Things Done: The Art of Stress-Free Productivity book for each participant is recommended either before or after the presentation.

 - This speech is highly recommended for an audience brand new to this work, and particularly to brief a group about the big picture of GTD—the “why” and then a brief “how.”
-It provides an inspirational “taster” experience and can be easily followed up with the more in-depth Fundamentals Course and/or I&I Series.
+It provides an inspirational “taster” experience and can be easily followed up with the more in-depth Fundamentals Course and/or Installation & Implementation Series webinars.